Having trouble defining your vision? Holding onto all the wrong things could be blocking you from seeing and creating what’s next.

 After divorce, I raged at the universe.
 I never wanted to be a single mom.
 I never expected to lose my life partner.
 None of it was part of the plan, and I resented having to start over smack in the middle of one of the most intense phases of motherhood.

-What saved me was regathering pieces of my identity that I left behind in my early 20s.
-I asked myself when I was last happy, and then did the things that I did back then.
-I did all of the things.
+What saved me was regathering pieces of my identity.
+I asked myself when I was last happy, and remembered all the pieces of myself I left behind in my early 20s.
+Then I did the things that I did back then.
 I moved back to the beach.
 I surfed.
 I danced.
 I grew my hair out.
 I dated.
 I reconnected with old friends.
+I did all of the things.